-Krikorian has registered at least 16 wins in 11 of 13 seasons at Florida State while finishing no lower than second place a total of 11 times in the Atlantic Coast Conference, the nation’s premier soccer conference.
+Krikorian has registered at least 16 wins in 12 of 14 seasons at Florida State while finishing no lower than second place a total of 11 times in the Atlantic Coast Conference, the nation’s premier soccer conference.
 Krikorian led the Seminoles to a share of the ACC regular season title and the No. 1 seed in the ACC Tournament for the first time in school history in 2009.
 Two years later he guided the Seminoles to their first ACC Championship as Florida State defeated Wake Forest 3-1 in penalty kicks.
 The Seminoles reigned supreme in the ACC once again in 2012 winning the outright regular season title with an 8-2-0 record.
 In 2013, FSU went on to capture its second league championship with a 1-0 victory over Virginia Tech becoming just the third school in ACC history to win multiple league titles.
 In 2014, Florida State earned both the ACC regular season and tournament championships for the first time in school history, allowing just three total goals against league opponents in 13 total games.
 During 2015, the Noles finished 6-1-3 in conference play in the regular season and defeated No. 1 Virginia, 7-6 on PKs, to secure their third consecutive ACC Tournament title.
 The Noles entered the 2016 ACC Tournament as the No. 6 seed, but FSU won its fourth conference championship in a row after topping No. 6-ranked Duke, No. 9 Clemson and No. 10 North Carolina.
+In 2018, Florida State finished seventh in the ACC regular season standings, but took down each of the top three schools in the conference – No. 1 North Carolina, No. 2 Duke and No. 3 Virginia – on its way to its sixth ACC Championship in eight seasons.

 The 2017 season was marked by youth and versatility as the Seminoles routinely had six freshmen in the starting lineup and a total of 16 players earned a start, with 14 players posting at least seven starts.
 FSU finished with a 13-7-1 record, including a 7-2 mark at home at the Seminole Soccer Complex.
 Florida State won its first three home matches of the season to push its home unbeaten streak to 36 games, before falling 1-0 to No. 10 North Carolina.
 That streak is the second-longest in program history, trailing only the 37-match home unbeaten streak set from 2011-14.
 For the second year in a row, the Florida State-Florida match was affected by a hurricane, with Hurricane Irma moving the match from September 8 to October 12.
 The Seminoles triumphed over the No. 10 Gators with a 2-0 victory on the road in Gainesville.